Statements

 Compiler Behavior

-When processing a block, the Chester compiler handles let
+When processing a block, the Chester compiler handles let and def bindings differently to manage scope and type checking.

-Processing def
+Processing def Bindings

 -